Discover Calella: A Catalan Coast Walking Holiday

 A walking holiday in northern Catalonia

-Whether you’re considering your first self-guided walking holiday or simply looking for easy-going walking near the sea, a week in the attractive, whitewashed fishing village of Calella de Palafrugell on the Costa Brava is an ideal choice.
+Whether you’re considering your first self-guided walking holiday or simply looking for easy-to-moderate walking near the sea, a week in the attractive, whitewashed fishing village of Calella de Palafrugell on the Costa Brava is an ideal choice.

 Characterised by secluded coves, sandy beaches, and rocky, pine-clad promontories (Costa Brava translates as Wild Coast), this area was once a haven for smugglers.
 Nowadays it’s Catalonia’s quietest coastline and the paths used by anti-smuggling patrols have taken on a new lease of life as scenic walking trails.